 The walkways, common house, and common outdoor areas all encourage interaction.
 We also envision many opportunities to be social every day, with clubs, gatherings, events, and fun group meetings.

 Residents enjoy their own self-contained private retreat, complete with kitchen and bathroom.
 Everyone has their own place to hibernate in.
 Consider the common house an extension of your own home, a place where fun happens!

 Living in cohousing means everyone participates in creating community.
 Committees will be developed such as Social Gatherings, Community Outtings, Weekly Communal Dinners, Movie Nights, Snow Removal, Gardening, etc. There will be creative opportunity for every person to pitch in.

 Cohousing is non-hierarchical and every resident has a voice.
 The community may have begun with the "burning soul" who envisioned the end result, but another member may spearhead the financing aspect, and yet another may arrange the venue for each meeting.
 Each member contributes as they feel led, and every voice counts equally.

 This video features several Canadian Cohousing developments.
 Produced by the Canadian Cohousing Network.

 Below are the typical phases for developing a cohousing community.
 The points may not be inclusive and may occur in a moderately different order.
 These points provide insight into the process, activities, and commitment needed to build a typical cohousing community.
-We are currently in Step #1 and Step #2, and actively seeking like-minded families to join us.
-It is a great time to get involved!
+We are interested in affordability and are therefore exploring options of decreasing cost and simplifying the process.
+It is a great time to join!

 A registered non-profit organization that promotes the creation of cohousing communities as a model for sustainable development by raising public awareness about cohousing and by bringing people together to form communities.
 The most valuable function of the CCN is making connections with people who are interested in living in a cohousing community.
 CCN links individuals and cohousing groups together to share resources and make the process of creating a community easier and more economical.